-Canon 4000D versus Fujifilm X-T10
+Canon 4000D vs Fujifilm X-T10

-The Canon EOS 4000D and the Fujifilm X-T10 are two digital cameras that were revealed to the public, respectively, in February 2018 and May 2015.
+The Canon EOS 4000D (called Canon T100 in some regions) and the Fujifilm X-T10 are two digital cameras that were announced, respectively, in February 2018 and May 2015.
 The 4000D is a DSLR, while the X-T10 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Fujifilm provides 16 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Fujifilm provides 16 MP.